YoussefZidan/getting-started-with-react-formik-and-yup/README.md

   - For checkboxes add `defaultChecked={formik.values[name]}` for initial value.
 - Add `formik.handleChange` to `onChange` attribute on each `input` element.
 - Print the `formik` object inside `<pre>` tag.
-- Fill all `input` elements and see the changes on `formik` object.
+- Fill in all `input` elements and see the changes on `formik` object.

 ```jsx
 import React from "react";